eneglia/Getting-Cleaning-Data/CodeBook.md

     * 6 LAYING

 ### Measurement Variables
-See features_info.txt for complete description of measurements and statistics calculated
+See "features_info.txt" for complete description of measurements and statistics calculated
 * Variables
    * tBodyAcc-XYZ
    * tGravityAcc-XYZ